winstonjs/winston/README.md

 </pre>

 ## Motivation
 Winston is designed to be a simple and universal logging library with support for multiple transports.
 A transport is essentially a storage device for your logs.
-Each instance of the winston logger can have multiple transports configured at different levels.
+Each instance of a winston logger can have multiple transports configured at different levels.
 For example, one may want error logs to be stored in a persistent remote location (like a database), but all logs output to the console or a local file.

-There also seemed to be a log of libraries out there that were coupling their implementation of logging (i.e. how the logs are stored / indexed) to the API that they exposed to the programmer.
+There also seemed to be a lot of logging libraries out there that coupled their implementation of logging (i.e. how the logs are stored / indexed) to the API that they exposed to the programmer.
 This library aims to decouple those parts of the process to make it more flexible and extensible.

 ## Usage
 There are two different ways to use winston: directly via the default logger, or by instantiating your own Logger.
 The former is merely intended to be a convenient shared logger to use throughout your application if you so choose.